- 1 Top 5 Digital Pianos Under 1000

 The Yamaha YDP142R Arius Series is a good digital piano that can offer you that feel and sound of a traditional piano.
 Authentic touch means that you will feel as though you are using a traditional piano when you are using the Yamaha YDP142R Arius Series digital piano.
 Pure CF sampling means that the piano will synthesise recordings of high quality concert grade planners.
 Even when paddling, you will be able to recreate the effects of a traditional piano.

 The speaker on this digital camera ensures that no matter what volume level you set for the digital pianos output, you will be able to hear the purist tone without distortion.
 The piano will automatically output different volumes of notes depending on how heavily or softly you touch the keys.

-You can learn to play the piano using this Digital piano, as it comes with several classic piano sound built into its memory.
+You can learn to play the piano using this Digital piano, as it comes with several classic piano sounds built into its memory.
 You will also get a book with this digital piano that gives you the opportunity to learn 50 classic tunes.
 You can use the pre-recorded tracks as backing tracks so that you can practice your technique.
 If you are not yet confident enough, you can play along to these tracks at a slower tempo if you wish.